 What is virtual mail?

-Virtual mail is receiving your postal mail virtually on your smartphone or computer.
+Virtual mail is receiving your postal mail digitally on your smartphone or computer.
 With clear digital scans of all your postal mail in a secure virtual mail box.
 No more mailman or paper cuts.

 Automating your postal mail means you’ll be able to log into your mailbox and handle your mail at any time, from anywhere.